2020 – AN UNPRECEDENTED YEAR

 2020 brought wildfires and smoke into Oregon’s communities to an unprecedented degree.
-Thousands of Oregonians and their pets were displaced in the crisis during an already difficult year.
-This also created new and unique challenges for our Oregon wine community, and left many in the industry short on grapes but committed to innovation and inspiration.
+Thousands of Oregonians and their pets were displaced in the crisis during an already di cult year.
+This also created new and unique challenges for our Oregon wine community, and left many in the industry short on grapes butcommitted to innovation and inspiration.

 Our 2020 vintage of Rascal Pinot Noir is an expression of support and unity among our friends at home and beyond.
 We dedicate this wine to all those working to rebuild the Oregon wine community, and to our dear friends at the Humane Society of the United States, who work every day to help animals in crisis through the Emergency Animal Rescue Fund.

 As Oregon’s wildfires raged during the 2020 harvest season, our winemaking team knew that yields from our vineyards all over the state would be diminished.
-Our team searched several wine regions including California, Italy, France and Chile.
-Using a proprietary analytical process, our team was able to find the closest-possible match for the Rascal Pinot Noir profile in the vineyards of Chile.
+Using a proprietary analytical process, our team was able to find a very close match for the Rascal Pinot Noir profile which we all love so much in the high-elevation vineyards of Chile.
 Employing guidance from the sophisticated palate of Master Sommelier Brett Zimmerman, our winemakers were able to validate the flavors and overall characteristics for this unique release.

 Our 2020 Rascal Pinot Noir is sourced from vineyards in the southern Central Valley of Chile, near the Maule river.
 This area is Chile’s largest wine region with vinegrowing history dating back to the 16th century.